 4. Video KYC

 Video KYC is a modern method of completing customer verification remotely through a live video call.
-Instead of visiting a bank branch or submitting physical documents, customers can show their ID proof, address proof, and even complete face verification over a secure video platform.
+Instead of visiting a bank branch or submitting physical documents, customers can show their ID proof, address proof, and complete face verification over a secure video platform.
+The RBI formally permitted Video-based Customer Identification Process (V-CIP) for regulated entities in India.

 5. Corporate KYC

-Corporate KYC is carried out to verify the identity and authenticity of companies, partnerships, trusts, or other business entities.
+Corporate KYC verifies the identity and authenticity of companies, partnerships, trusts, or other business entities.
 Unlike individual KYC, it requires more extensive documentation to ensure that the business is genuine and compliant with AML and CFT (Countering Financing of Terrorism) norms.

-Periodic KYC is the process by which banks and financial institutions re-verify a customer’s identity and documents at regular intervals.
-This ensures that customer information stays accurate and up to date, especially if there are changes in address, income status, or business activity.
-For individuals, documents like updated Aadhaar, PAN, passport, voter ID, or utility bills may be requested.
-For companies, banks may again ask for the latest incorporation details, board resolutions, and director KYC.
+Periodic KYC is the process by which banks and financial institutions re-verify a customer's identity and documents at regular intervals to ensure that information stays accurate and up to date.
+Under RBI guidelines, the frequency of re-KYC depends on the customer's risk category: typically every 2 years for high-risk customers, every 8 years for medium-risk customers, and every 10 years for low-risk customers.
+For individuals, documents like updated Aadhaar, PAN, passport, Voter ID, or utility bills may be requested.
+Failure to complete periodic KYC can lead to restrictions on the account.

 What is e-KYC?